Ether Swap Tutorial

 market

 The market of the order, which contains the on-chain and off-chain asset tickers.
-ETH_LBTC
+ETH_LBTC, for example.

 state